ang-uio/Text-Mining/index.md

 >
 > - Get a fundamental understanding for how the web applications from DH-Lab and Voyant can be used to text mine.

-## Recommended and required readings
+## Recommended and required readings:
 Book Chapters:
 - [Natural Language Processing with Python: Analyzing Text with the Natural Language Toolkit](https://www.nltk.org/book/).
 The book is recommended as a whole.
 Required chapter readings are [1.
 Language Processing and Python](https://www.nltk.org/book/ch01.html), [2.
 Accessing Text Corpora and Lexical Resources](https://www.nltk.org/book/ch02.html), and [3.
 Processing Raw Text](https://www.nltk.org/book/ch03.html).
 - [Humanities Data Analysis: Case Studies with Python](https://www.humanitiesdataanalysis.org/index.html).
 This book is also recommended as a whole.
 Required chapter readings are the sub chapters of DATA ANALYSIS ESSENTIALS, including the Introduction, Parsing and Manipulating Structured Data, and Exploring Texts using the Vector Space Model, see in particular ["What you should know"](https://www.humanitiesdataanalysis.org/introduction-cook-books/notebook.html#what-you-should-know)(on variables, strings, loops, lists, dictionaries, conditional expressions (if, elif, else), and reading files) and on [data formats](https://www.humanitiesdataanalysis.org/getting-data/notebook.html#plain-text) and [preprocesing](https://www.humanitiesdataanalysis.org/vector-space-model/notebook.html#text-preprocessing).